Reel in more customers by enhancing your content strategy with video

 Once a customer has made a purchase, this does not mean you should forget about him.
 Now is when you work to keep him as a recurring client.
 Publish a training video demonstrating the optimum way to use your product or offer creative uses the new customer might not have considered.
 You can also make feel-good videos thanking him for his purchase and making him feel proud to be associated with your brand.

 Studies have shown that more than 75 percent of consumers watch online videos every week and 55 percent watch every day.
 Research has also proven that those on Facebook and Twitter will stay engaged with your company longer when there is a video to watch.
 The question is no longer should you produce videos, but how to do it right.
 Using this tool correctly, to increase engagement and grow your business, takes time.
 It’s best to hire a PR agency to manage it for you.

 Trust the professionals at Axia Public Relations to produce videos that will enhance your messages, persuade action and increase lead generation and sales.
-Contact us or download our free e-book, Maximizing Your Public Relations Investment, to learn more.
+Contact us or download our e-book, Maximizing Your Public Relations Investment, to learn more.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.